 If you’re a preacher, a preacher’s kid, or someone who loves the ministry and wants to be sensitive to their needs, this article is for you.

 My son has the distinction of being a second-generation preacher’s kid and a fifth-generation Apostolic Pentecostal.
-He’s got a pretty stalwart legacy of faith behind his little lego littered life.
-He’s too young to feel the pressures of being a PK, but with every passing birthday, I know he’s getting a little closer to feeling that burden.
+So he’s got a pretty stalwart legacy of faith behind his little lego littered life.
+Of course, he’s too young to feel the pressures of being a PK, but with every passing birthday, I know he’s getting a little closer to feeling that burden.

 I would never minimize the challenges that every child faces.
 Indeed, these are challenging times for children in general.
-It’s also true that being born into a preacher’s home is a tremendous privilege with certain built-in advantages.
-Some unique difficulties and problems are specific to PK’s.
+However, it’s also true that being born into a preacher’s home is a tremendous privilege with certain built-in advantages.
+Some unique difficulties and problems are specific to PKs.
 In the hopes of helping, or at the very least drawing some awareness to the issues, I am listing a few common PK problems below.

 1. Extreme Feelings of Loneliness & Isolation

-Because there are so few peers that can relate to the ministry lifestyle’s unique challenges, PK’s often feel lonely and isolated.
+Because few peers can relate to the ministry lifestyle’s unique challenges, PKs often feel lonely and isolated.
 They suffer in silence and deal with a lot of unresolved emotional tension.
 They usually feel ashamed to voice these feelings to their parents because they genuinely don’t want to hurt them or sound harsh towards the things of God; they cherish so deeply.